 The flat white background unquestionably satisfies Amazon's Image Requirements, specifically the parts listed below.
 It is 255 white around the outside of the product and it's easy to crop this image right to the edge of the product for maximum image size.
 See below as to why Glossy white does not meet Amazon's Image Requirements.

 - All other products should fill 85% or more of the image frame.

 - The full product must be in frame.

 - Backgrounds must be pure white (RGB 255,255,255).

 Glossy White Background

 What Is Glossy White?

 Products photographed on Glossy White are photographed on a reflective plexi surface, resulting in a pale reflection of the product.
-This adds a bit of elegance to the product in a subtle way and can be found used most often with beauty products however we've seen it used with products across the spectrum.
-For example, a customer of ours that sell parts uses the reflective surface to add a little bit of interest to an otherwise mundane photo of a ball joint.
+This adds a bit of elegance to the product in a subtle way and can be found used most often with beauty products, however we've seen it used with products across the spectrum.
+For example, a customer of ours that sells parts uses the reflective surface to add a little bit of interest to an otherwise mundane photo of a ball joint.

 Not The Perfect Choice For Amazon But Not The Worst.